alhajee/ckan/doc/api/index.rst

 API guide
 =========

-This section documents CKAN APIs, for developers who want to write code that interacts with CKAN sites and their data.
+This section documents FMLD APIs, for developers who want to write code that interacts with FMLD sites and their data.

-CKAN's **Action API** is a powerful, RPC-style API that exposes all of CKAN's core features to API clients.
-All of a CKAN website's core functionality (everything you can do with the web interface and more) can be used by external code that calls the CKAN API.
-For example, using the CKAN API your app can:
+FMLD's **Action API** is a powerful, RPC-style API that exposes all of FMLD's core features to API clients.
+All of a FMLD website's core functionality (everything you can do with the web interface and more) can be used by external code that calls the FMLD API.
+For example, using the FMLD API your app can:

-* Get JSON-formatted lists of a site's datasets, groups or other CKAN objects:
+* Get JSON-formatted lists of a site's datasets, groups or other FMLD objects:

   http://demo.ckan.org/api/3/action/package_list